Data Loss Prevention (DLP)

 DLP does not prevent determined insiders from exfiltrating data they have legitimate access to.
 It does not catch all sophisticated data exfiltration attempts.
 It does not replace access controls and authentication.
 And it creates friction that requires ongoing tuning and user buy-in to be effective.

 The organizations that successfully implement DLP treat it as one control among many.
 They use it in combination with access management that limits who can access sensitive data in the first place.
 They combine it with monitoring that detects unusual behavior.
-They use it with encryption so that even if data is exfiltrated, it's protected.
+They use it with encryption so that even if data is exfiltrated, it is protected.
 And they invest in the tuning and oversight required to keep false positives manageable.